 Homeschool Styles: Gameschooling

 Gameschooling is about playing games as a way to help educate your children.
-From board games to yard games, your family will have lots of fun.
+From board games to yard games, your family will have lots of fun while your kids learn everything from math skills to social skills.

 Discover Educational Games to Play With Your Family

-Learn about fun and educational games that you can play with your kids in the links below.
+Learn about fun and educational games you can play with your kids in the links below.

 In a nutshell, strewing is setting items out with the intention of your children discovering them.
 Ultimately, you’re hoping that they pick up the book, play the game, examine the rock collection, or play with toys that may have been forgotten.